MadisonRMIT/MadisonRMIT/README.md

 I recently adopted a cat named Oolong, who is just the most loving kitty on Earth - she is a black short hair, with a turqoise collar to match her eyes. :black_cat:

-My pronouns are she/her, and I look forward to discovering the nooks and crannies of the great big field that is Information Technology! ✨
+My pronouns are she/her, and I look forward to discovering the nooks and crannies of the great big field that is Information Technology ✨

 Hello, World!